 In 1995 UK-dj-duo Coldcut (Matt Black and Jonathon More) released a much-lauded mix-album, Journeys By DJ: 70 Minutes of Madness.
 Definitely worth checking out.
 For once do believe blurb-lines like "headfood-nirvana" and "turntable tricknology".
 All true, promise!
 You can find the whole album on YouTube, but here's a little taster already.
 Starting with a sample from a 1958 stereo-demonstration-LP (pictured below), Coldcut take it away with 'Bola' by Philorene (= David Barratt & Elliot Sharp).

 On the Journeys By DJ-album, Coldcut gave credit to "only" 35 tracks, but they probably used a lot more.
 And if recognizable, tracks were cut-up or reconstructed.
 Take for example 'African Drug'.
 Bob Holroyd recorded it first for his '93-album Fluidity & Structure, as an eight-minute-trip with hypnotizing tribal drumming.
-Coldcut used only three minutes, and mixed it with weird spoken-word (origin yet unknown. anyone?).
+Coldcut used only three minutes, and mixed it with weird spoken-word (from 'H-Bomb' by Lord Buckley: "I don't know about that Jehovah cat").
 Here's Holroyd's original mix.
 Might take some time to grow on you.